Excluded property: introduction

 - the identity of the person beneficially entitled (IHTM04031) to the property

-- in the case of settled foreign property, the settlor’s domicile when he made the settlement.
-(IHTM16000)
+- in the case of settled foreign property, the settlor’s domicile when he made the settlement (IHTM16042).

 You should establish these or any other relevant facts by reference to the time when the transfer or disposition (IHTM04023) - which would otherwise be within the scope of IHT - was made, unless the legislation points you to any different time.

-In determining whether the lifetime transfer was of excluded property, you should establish the locality of the cash transferred and A’s domicile as at 6 April 1996.
-Any subsequent dealing with the cash (e.g. its investment in the UK) or change in A’s domicile does not normally matter.
+In determining whether the lifetime transfer was of excluded property, you should establish the locality of the cash transferred and Adrian’s domicile as at 6 April 2014.
+Anything that happened to the cash afterwards (for example, its investment in the UK) or change in Adrian’s domicile does not normally matter.